MobileCSP/teach-mobilecsp/_sources/Unit1-Getting-Started/Impacts-of-CS-Blown-to-Bits-BB.rst

 .. raw:: html

     <p>
-    <p>Below are several videos developed by Dr. Neil Witikko, associate professor of education at the College of St. Scholastica.
+    <p>Below are several videos developed by Dr. Neil Witikko, Associate Professor of education at the College of St. Scholastica.
 Dr. Witikko teaches a graduate education course on reading in the content area.
 All the <span style="font-style: italic;">Blown to Bits</span> lessons have been reviewed by him to incorporate strategies to support students as they tackle these post-secondary level readings.
 He has also developed a set of videos that outline strategies for helping students read in the content area, especially for texts like this that are at a college-level.
-More information can be found in Unit 10: Pedagogy.</p>
+More information can be found on the <a href="https://www.inclusivecsteaching.org" target="_blank">Inclusive CS Teaching Site</a></p>
     <ul>
-    <li><a href="https://youtu.be/FjckL3FsfoQ" target="_blank" title="">Part 1: Reading in the Content Area Overview</a></li>
+    <li><a href="https://youtu.be/DveCdO254ZA" target="_blank" title="">Part 1: Reading in the Content Area Overview</a></li>
-    <li><a href="https://youtu.be/vlQIyHNmvOo" target="_blank">Part 2: Pre-Reading Strategies</a></li>
+    <li><a href="https://youtu.be/GGkzYQNJA0w" target="_blank">Part 2: Pre-Reading Strategies</a></li>
-    <li><a href="https://youtu.be/IgbtU3VKtN8" target="_blank">Part 3: During-Reading Strategies</a></li>
+    <li><a href="https://youtu.be/ufQlhWlqprI" target="_blank">Part 3: During-Reading Strategies</a></li>
-    <li><a href="https://youtu.be/rPBrBpHIIWA" target="_blank">Part 4: After-Reading Strategies</a></li>
+    <li><a href="https://youtu.be/PjNfBdcaIko" target="_blank">Part 4: After-Reading Strategies</a></li>
     </ul>